-Dr. Michael Oertel is an Assistant Professor of Pathology, Division of Experimental Pathology, Department of Pathology, and a member of the Liver Research Center at the University of Pittsburgh.
+Dr. Michael Oertel is an Associate Professor of Pathology, Division of Experimental Pathology, Department of Pathology, and a member of the Liver Research Center at the University of Pittsburgh.
 He received his education at the University of Leipzig, Germany, obtaining his PhD there in 2000.
 Dr. Oertel was a Research Associate at Yeshiva University, Albert Einstein College of Medicine, Marion Bessin Liver Research Center, Bronx, New York.
 Following his post-doctoral work, Dr. Oertel held several academic positions at Yeshiva University.

 Dr. Oertel’s research interests include treatments for end stage liver disease.
 The only currently available treatment for end stage liver disease is liver transplantation.
 Since the number of patients on the liver transplant list far exceeds the number of donor organs available, alternative treatment methods, such as hepatic cell transplantation, are under intensive investigation.
 Therefore, a major goal of his studies is to repopulate the injured/diseased liver by cell transplantation using various cell types (e.g., fetal liver stem/progenitor cells, enriched stem cell populations, mature hepatocytes, etc.).